 - Do not grease the pan.
 A tube pan has straight walls and little to no coating.
 This is so the batter sticks to the walls of the pan as it rises.

-- If possible, use a tube pan with feet.
+- If possible, use a footed pan.
 When you flip it upside down the feet will help keep the pan elevated.
-Otherwise use a wire rack.

 - Forget to bring your eggs to room temperature?
 Cover them in warm water for 5 minutes, then separate them.